-Planning and unplanning mathematical inquiry (from Mathematics Teaching 271, 2020) Andrew Blair considers the detailed planning in preparation for inquiry and an openness to ‘unplanning’ in the moment of inquiry.
+(Mathematics Teaching 271, 2020) Andrew Blair considers the detailed planning in preparation for inquiry and an openness to ‘unplanning’ in the moment of inquiry.

-Models for teaching mathematics revisited (from Mathematics Teaching 268, 2019) Andrew Blair and Helen Hindle contrast the 'path-smoothing' small steps approach to 'challenging' inquiry and student-led learning.
+(Mathematics Teaching 268, 2019) Andrew Blair and Helen Hindle contrast the 'path-smoothing' small steps approach to 'challenging' inquiry and student-led learning.

-Inquiry Maths: an idea whose time has come (from Mathematics Teaching 240, 2014) Andrew Blair looks at the nature of inquiry and shows how it is compatible with the inductive and deductive nature of mathematics.
+(Mathematics Teaching 240, 2014) Andrew Blair looks at the nature of inquiry and shows how it is compatible with the inductive and deductive nature of mathematics.

 This is our reading list of books, chapters, PhD theses and articles from research journals about inquiry in mathematics classrooms.
 Topics covered include the nature of mathematical inquiry, classroom practice, outcomes of inquiry learning, and training for teachers in inquiry methods.
 In April 2021 we updated the reading list with suggestions from Hollie Walton.
 Hollie is a teacher of mathematics and is studying students' experiences and perceptions of Inquiry Maths for a Masters degree at the University of Cambridge (UK).

 Contact Inquiry Maths with suggestions to include on the reading list.